burlachenkok/exploring-python3/python3-note.md

 * Support state of art algorithms in the field
 * Support parallelization across nodes and utilize communication patterns effectively
 * Support of streaming i.e. make all work in one sequential pass
-* Consumed memory
+* Amount of Consumed memory
 * Scalability for extra communication or computation hardware
 * Last, but not least: *wall clock time*.

 If the library represents a bottleneck, you may want to compare different solutions.
 One way is to read engineering blogs or academic papers that provide benchmarks for similar settings.
 The most straightforward metric is *wall clock time* for a sequence of experiments carried in the same flavor, but as we said sometimes it is not *the most important metric*.

 Be careful both in the selection and in criticism of people who are motivated by not wall clock time.

 For instance, for popular web frameworks for creating web services and websites, you can check the following benchmark: https://www.techempower.com/benchmarks/.

-Please research what solutions suit your needs and use these benchmarks as a first approximation.
-Keep in mind that benchmarks are not perfect and they might not reflect your specific setting or problem size in your hands, but they can provide you first steps in selection.

 > Do not be upset if the Python solution is in the low list of benchmarks such as presented above.
 Python has another benefit.
 > But if you want to *fight* in an honest fight with another technology/language be ready for a (hard) *fight* especially with well-prepated scientists and engineers.

+Please research what solutions suit your needs and use these benchmarks as a first approximation.
+Keep in mind that benchmarks are not perfect and they might not reflect your specific setting or problem size in your hands, but they can provide you first steps in selection.

 ## Usage of Matrix-Matrix Multiplication